envisioning/vocab/vocab/compositional-reasoning.md

 ---
 category: BIO, CORE
+generality:
+- 0.815
+- 0.81
+- 0.805
+- 0.8
+- 0.795
+- 0.79
+- 0.785
 slug: compositional-reasoning
 summary: Cognitive process of understanding complex concepts or systems by breaking them down into their constituent parts and understanding the relationships between these parts.
 title: Compositional Reasoning
 ---